Finland shocked by therapy center hacking, client blackmail

-HELSINKI (AP) — Finland’s interior minister summoned key Cabinet members into an emergency meeting Sunday after hundreds of patient records at a private Finnish psychotherapy center were accessed by a hacker or hackers who are seeking ransom from clients.
+HELSINKI (AP) — Finland’s interior minister summoned key Cabinet members into an emergency meeting Sunday after hundreds – with possibly information compromised from additional tens of thousands – of patient records at a private Finnish psychotherapy center were accessed by a hacker or hackers who are seeking ransom from clients.

 Finnish Interior Minister Maria Ohisalo tweeted that authorities would “provide speedy crisis help to victims” of the security breach at the Vastaamo psychotherapy center, an incident she called “shocking and very serious.”

-Note: This version has been corrected to show a data security expert said the case is exceptional, not unexceptional.